-Tests and other work will typically be made up in Early Morning Testing (7:00) or After-school Testing (3:00) unless a teacher makes other arrangements.
+Tests and other work will typically be made up in Early Morning Testing (7:00) or After-school Testing (3:00) unless a teacher makes other arrangements approved by the principal.

 WORK MISSED BECAUSE OF A SUSPENSION

 A student assigned to in-school or out-of-school suspension must make up all work for full credit.